Savory and sweet caramelized green onions and sweet onions are piled on top of soft pillowy buns made with tang zhong method and baked to perfection.

 - 10 stalks green onions cut into 3-inch pieces

-- 2 large purple onions sliced or roughly chopped
+- 2 sweet onions sliced or roughly chopped

-Place 6 Tbsp of milk and the bread flour in the mixing bowl.
+- Place milk and the bread flour in a small saucepan.
 Whisk until there is no more lumps.
-Cook this mixture over medium heat until it is thickened, about 5 minutes.
+Cook this mixture over medium heat until it is thickened, about 5 minutes or less.
 Remove from the heat and let it cool down completely

-Place this dough in a lightly oiled large bowl, cover it with clean and damp tea cloth and let it rise at a warm place for about 45 minutes.
-It may not double in size, but it will puff up some for sure
+- Place this dough in a lightly oiled large bowl, cover it with a clean and damp tea cloth or plastic wrap and let it rise at a warm place for about 1 hour.
+It may not double in size, but it will puff up some for sure.

-Preheat oven to 350 F (355 F on mine).
-Brush the top of the dough with egg wash and portion out the onions on top of each bun.
-Pop them into the oven (3rd rack from the top) and let them bake for the next 30-40 minutes depending on the oven.
-It will be dark golden brown on top.
-Remove from the oven and let it cool down in the pan for about 5 minutes and then let them cool completely on a cooling rack.
-Store them in an air-tight container once they are cool down completely
+- Preheat oven to 350 Fand pop it into the oven (3rd rack from the top) and let them bake for the next 15-20 minutes depending on the oven, mine took 15 minutes.
+It will be golden brown on top.
+Remove from the oven and let them cool down in the pan for about 5 minutes and then transfer to cooling rack to let let them cool down completely

 If any of you reading this post are from Medan, please tell me if you remember this roti bawang ? or perhaps I have been hallucinating LOL!